Kevin110026/airmouse-v0.1/README.md

 **thumb & ring finger:**

 curve both of them then move your hand up/down to zoom in/out the page
+## sensitive adjusting
+**middle & ring finger:**

+curve both of them then move your hand up/down to adjust mouse sensitive

 # Common Issues: